Metrics in Detail

 Work

-For Work Sessions reporting, Handle Time is calculated any time an Agent spends on the Customer Profile during an active Contact, regardless of whether they are assigned or have joined.
-For outbound Contacts, Agents can be assigned manually or are automatically assigned once they send the first message.
+For Work Sessions reporting, Handle Time is calculated whenever an Agent spends on the Customer Profile during an active Contact, regardless of whether they are assigned or have joined.
+For outbound Contacts, Agents can be assigned manually or automatically once they send the first message.
 If an Agent views the Customer's Profile before joining, that Handle Time is tracked for Conversation Handle Time but will not appear in the Work Sessions reports.

 We only track this time for Conversations that are in the Open or Waiting state.